Edison, New Jersey: Local government

 Edison Township operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council form of government, which was implemented as of January 1, 1958, based on the recommendations of a Charter Study Commission.
 The township is one of 71 municipalities (of the 564) statewide governed under this form.
 Edison's governing body is comprised of the mayor and the seven-member Township Council.
 Members of the council are elected at-large in partisan elections held as part of the November general election to four-year terms of office on a staggered basis, with three or four seats coming up for election in odd-numbered years, with the mayoral seat up for vote at the same time that three seats are expiring.

-As of 2024, the Mayor of Edison is Democrat Samip "Sam" Joshi, whose term of office ends December 31, 2025.
-Members of the Township Council are Council President Nishith Patel (D, 2025), Council Vice President Margot Harris (D, 2025), Richard Brescher (D, 2027), Joseph Coyle (D, 2027), Ajay Patil (D, 2027) and John Poyner (D, 2025) and Asaf Shmuel (D, 2027).
+As of 2026, the Mayor of Edison is Democrat Samip "Sam" Joshi, whose term of office ends December 31, 2029.
+Members of the Township Council are Council President Joseph Coyle (D, 2027), Council Vice President Robert Kentos (D, 2029), Richard Brescher (D, 2027), Kelli Dima (D, 2029), Biral Patel (D, 2029), Ajay Patil (D, 2027), and Asaf Shmuel (D, 2027).

 The first (and to-date, only) female mayor of Edison was Antonia "Toni" Ricigliano, whose term of office ended on December 31, 2013.